yapplabs/ember-modal-dialog/README.md

 ## Positioning

-With the default SCSS provided, your modal will be centered in the viewport.
+With the default CSS provided, your modal will be centered in the viewport.
 By adjusting the CSS, you can adjust this logic.

 Pass a `tetherTarget` in order to position our modal in relation to the target and enable your modal remain positioned near their targets when users scroll or resize the window.